bertkdowns/pyomo-replace/paper/paper.md

 ![A Heat pump in the Ahuora Platform.](assets/ahuora-interface.png)

-We have found that variable replacement methods work particularly well in a graphical user interface.
+While this paper has focused on the theoretical advantages of a Variable Replacement methodology, a major reason we have developed this method of variable replacement is because it works particularly well in a graphical user interface.

 The Ahuora Digital Twin Platform is a web-based process simulation environment.
-It is built using IDAES and Pyomo as the equation-oriented modelling libraries.
+It is built using IDAES and Pyomo as the equation-oriented modelling libraries as the simulation backend.

 Each unit operation has a set of state variables, where the user can enter a value, and a set of calculated variables, which cannot be entered by the user.
 If a user wants to fix a calculated variable, an appropriate state variable has to be chosen and "replaced".
 This makes the state variable a "guess": the user still needs to enter a value, but it is shown with no background color, to indicate to the user that it will be calculated when the flowsheet is solved.
 A message tells the user what variable is replacing it.
 The calculated variable then shows up like a state variable, with a message to show which variable it is replacing.
 This ensures the user is informed about which variable is being replaced by which.